thewebguy/bufferapp-php/README.md

 # Why?

 There wasn't one listed on buffer's website and a quick Google search didn't come up.
+For most use cases buffer's plugins will work just fine, but for those of you looking to pump lots of info into buffer via PHP this may help!

 # Using this library